-(Incorporated in the Republic of Singapore) (Co.
+(Incorporated in the Republic of Singapore)

+(Co.
 Reg.
 No.: 199206653M)

+PROXY FORM ANNUAL GENERAL MEETING

+IMPORTANT

-PROXY FORM IMPORTANT ANNUAL GENERAL MEETING 1.
-The Thirtieth Annual General Meeting (the "AGM") of the Company will be held physicall Meeting") and by electronic means pursuant to the COVID-19 (Temporary Measures) Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Un Debenture Holders) Order 2020 ("Virtual Meeting").
-2. CPF/SRS investors who intend to exercise the voting rights a purchased using their CPF/SRS monies are requested to com Nominees.
-3. By submitting an instrument appointing proxy(ies) and/or rep agrees to the personal data privacy terms set out in the Notice c 4.
-Please read the notes overleaf which contain instructions on, int er alia, the appointment of proxy(ies).
-I/We (Name) (NRIC/Passport No.)
+- The Thirtieth Annual General Meeting (the "AGM") of the Company will be held physically ("Physical Meeting") and by electronic means pursuant to the COVID-19 (Temporary Measures) (Alternative Arrangements for Meetings for Companies, Variable Capital Companies, Business Trusts, Unit Trusts and Debenture Holders) Order 2020 ("Virtual Meeting"). - CPF/SRS investors who intend to exercise the voting rights attached to their SBS Transit Ltd shares purchased using their CPF/SRS monies are requested to contact their respective CPF/SRS Approved Nominees.